 - No fees per transaction (including outgoing transfers if you want to pay suppliers abroad)

 - Friendly and professional support

 - Good online systems and apps

 - Is NOT an online Point of Sale system

 - Can only deal with payments directly to your business’ bank account from abroad

 New: Revolut, the revolutionary currency exchange platform, offers Payment Gateway solutions as well.
 MoneyTransferComparison also reviewed Genome, a new multi-currency platform that offers a payment gateway functionality.

 Final Word – Best Online Payment Gateway for Small Business in the UK

-Square, under their Square eCommerce offering, also offers a no-fee subscription which only sees you paying when an online payment is processed, but at 2.5% it is a little more expensive than Stripe.
-We’ve determined the best online payment gateway in the UK to be Opayo, given its resoundingly positive customer feedback but businesses who operate outside the UK may prefer one of the other options listed in our online payment gateway comparison.
+Square, under their Square eCommerce offering, also offers a no-fee subscription which only sees you paying when an online payment is processed, and at 1.4% / 2.5% it is the overall cheapest payment gateway in the UK.
+For this reason, alongside its strong reputation for being a true tech disruptor that supports SMEs, we’ve determined Square to be the best online payment gateway in the UK too.